Pop Gear: Reception

 Boxoffice wrote: "Although strictly for teenagers, adults will enjoy this musical as a novelty.
 Jimmy Saville, London disc jockey, introduces 16 British musical groups, or in a few cases singles, who appear here one after another in echo chambers, and the resulting sounds are sure to be recognized by the teen set, although most of the blasting seems the same to adults.
 The Beatles appear briefly – only in the opening and the closing.
 Added to the noisy soundtrack are the screams of an audience composed of affected teens, who are moved to no end. ...
 The Technicolor and Techniscope photography make excellent use of color in a limited setting, and pace and timing are fine."

 Variety wrote: "Although selling pitch of this hodge-podge collection of British rock 'n' roll acts will evidently be based on inclusion of The Beatles, there's only a short bit with the group, used as introduction and close.
 Color and photography of the sequence, evidently made at a long-ago concert, clashes with the studio-shot remainder of the film....
 AIP is pushing item as a "scream package," a bit more accurate description than most film advertising.
 After the first shocking appearance of Jimmy Savile, British disc jockey who emcees, sporting a bleached shoulder length thatch that outdoes Jayne Mansfield, there's little actual novelty in the noisome hour-plus bedlam.
 An improvement in British dentistry is evident although the next major medical project for the Royal Society of Surgeons should be dermatology considering the frequent display of acne unfortunately spotlighted by the color camera's too frequent closeups.
 Oddly enough, most of the male voices sound closer to soprano or falsetto than the accustomed baritone or bass.
 Could this be Britain's answer to Italy's "white voices"?
 Certainly their addiction to coiffures that look like a wigwinder's nightmare doesn't refute this question."

 Spanish version

 For Spanish-speaking territories, director Anibal Uset shot Spanish introductions by Argentinian stars Palito Ortega and Graciela Borges to replace the Jimmy Savile introductions, and that version of the film was released in 1966 as El Rey en Londres.

 Home media

 Pop Gear was released on DVD in 2007.
+It was also released on Blu-ray disc in 2020 by Kino Lorber Studio Classics, using the American title Go Go Mania.